GEM-benchmark/GEM-benchmark.github.io/web/data/shared_task.md

 Neither of the shared tasks will have a winner or loser and there will be no leaderboard that ranks the results.
 Instead, we see this as a shared quest toward understanding the limitations and opportunities of current NLG systems.
 We thus encourage widespread participation for systems of all shapes and sizes.

+To stay up-to-date on announcements, please join our [Google Group](https://groups.google.com/g/gem-benchmark).
+The same group may be used for questions and discussions.

 ## Modeling Shared Task

 To participate in the task, simply train a system on one or more of the included tasks (the more, the better!) and submit your validation and test outputs.